Sorting, Ranking, and Reindexing

 # 1 Bob 90

-Use this when aligning datasets or creating custom views.
+Use reindexing when aligning datasets, resetting indexes, or creating customized data views.

 Summary